-Group and Company 1 year or less
+Group and Group and Company

+1 year 1 year or less

+2021 2020

-2020 \$'000 2019 \$'000
+\$'000 \$'000

-Financial guarantees 503,946 553,341
+Financial guarantees 492,948 503,946

 (c) Interest rate risk

 Interest rate risk is the risk that the fair value or future cash flows of the Group's and the Company's financial instruments will fluctuate because of changes in market interest rates.
 The Group's and the Company's exposure to interest rate risk arises primarily from their loans and borrowings, interest-bearing loans given to related parties and fixed deposits.